 There’s no cure for baldness, but these options may help you keep it at bay if you’re gradually losing hair.
 The best time to use them is before you’ve lost a lot.
 So when you start to notice thinning locks, check in with your doctor about what you can do.

-A Hair Loss Pill
+A Pill to Stop Hair Loss

 Popping a pill to thwart thinning hair may sound too good to be true, but it’s possible with finasteride (Propecia).
 The drug works by lowering levels of a hormone that shrinks hair follicles, called dihydrotestosterone (DHT).